Registration

 Post 9/11 GI Bill® Student Attendance Status

 Post 9/11 GI Bill® calculated at Rate of Pursuit.
-Students must be enrolled at more than half-time to receive their expected BAH.
+Students must be enrolled in at least 7 (seven) credits/units to receive their expected BAH.

-- 12 credits/units or more is considered full-time training for Post 9/11 GI Bill® for Fall, Winter, and Spring terms.
-(7 or more credits/units is required for BAH payment)
+- 12 (twelve) credits/units or more is considered full-time training for Post 9/11 GI Bill® for Fall, Winter, and Spring terms.
+(7 (seven) or more credits/units is required for BAH payment)

-- 8 credits/units or more is considered full-time training for Post 9/11 GI Bill® during Summer term only.
-(5 or more credits/units is required for BAH payment)
+- 8 (eight) credits/units or more is considered full-time training for Post 9/11 GI Bill® during Summer term only.
+(5 (five) or more credits/units is required for BAH payment)

 Absence